ben-moss/ben-moss.github.io/slides/04d-compliance.md

     - Consistency
   - Maintaining a healthy service state can be:
     - Costly (labour intensive)
-    - risky (error prone)
+    - Risky (error prone)
-    - time consuming (detracting from higher value work)
+    - Time consuming (detracting from higher value work)
     - Complex to co-ordinate

----
+Note:

 Specifications capture decisions made during the design to create a platform that delivers the service you require in terms of security, resilience, performance and ongoing maintenance.
 But the questions to be asked are: